hanabi/hanabi.github.io/docs/level-17.md

   - Cathy's hand is as follows, from newest to oldest: `blue 4, blue 4, blue 5, green 2, blue 2`
   - Alice clues number 5 to Cathy, touching the blue 5 on slot 3.
   - Bob blind-plays the red 1 (because he knows that it cannot be a *5 Stall*).
-  - Normally, Cathy would think that Alice performed a *5 Pull Finesse*, and she would blind-play her slot 4 card as the red 2 (to match the red 1).
+  - Normally, Cathy would think that Alice performed a *5 Pull Finesse*, and she would blind-play her slot 4 card as the red 2 (which would connect to the red 1).
   - However, Cathy also sees that at the time of the clue, Bob had a playable green 1 behind the red 1.
 Thus, it is possible that Alice might be performing a *5 Pull Clandestine Finesse*.
-  - Cathy clues number 5 to Bob as a *5 Save*.
-(This is an unrelated clue.)
+  - Cathy performs an unrelated action.
   - Alice performs an unrelated action.
   - Bob blind-plays the green 1 from slot 2.
   - Cathy now knows that this was indeed a *5 Pull Clandestine Finesse* and that she has the green 2 on her slot 4.